Shao-Group/catfish-LP/README.md

 make install
 ```
 The `--prefix` argument for `configure` specifies the directory where you would put the binary of catfish-LP.
-It is optional and the default is `/usr/local/bin` for most linux distributions.
+It is optional and the default is `/usr/local/bin` for most Linux distributions.
 If Boost has been installed in your system, the `--with-boost` argument for `configure` can also be omitted.

 # Usage
-Catfish-LP accept the same command line arguments as [catfish](https://github.com/Kingsford-Group/catfish):
+Catfish-LP accepts the same command line arguments as [catfish](https://github.com/Kingsford-Group/catfish):
 ```
 catfish -a full -i <input-file> -o <output-file> [-h] [-v]
 ```